Page 2

 • Fit drain fitting with new gasket and drain hose,

 • Start engine at idle (do not rev).
-Leave to run and inspect for any leaks,
+Leave to run and inspect for any leaks.

 Exhaust Pipe.

 Purging for TIG welding of stainless tube is essential otherwise oxide forms on the inside behind the welds.
 If purging is not done during welding, this oxide is a source of later corrosion, weakness and breaks up the gas flow (plus large dags which impede the gas flow).
-This was my first time working with thin wall stainless.
-Not easy to ensure perfect flush butt tack welds.
-Every segment needed the section to be bolted back up to mark for welding and for cuts/angles, and taken off again.
-A big job, as it took a lot more than one day just to do this simple task.

 Intercooler